Sylius/Sylius/adr/2022_03_31_specification_pattern_introduced.md

 ## Context and Problem Statement

-During the implementation of Headless Checkout [Pull Request](https://github.com/Sylius/Sylius/pull/13793) we encountered need to use Specification pattern as there are multiple business requirements that must be met before completing checkout.
+During the implementation of Headless Checkout [Pull Request](https://github.com/Sylius/Sylius/pull/13793) we encountered need to use a Specification pattern as multiple business requirements must be met before completing checkout.

 ### What Headless Checkout is?
-Current checkout system is highly coupled with UI, therefore to maintain current checkout system, but use it via API user had to make at least 5 requests in specific order (add to cart, address, payment select, shipping select, complete).
+The current checkout system is highly coupled with UI, therefore to maintain the current checkout system, but use it via API a user had to make at least 5 requests in a specific order (add to cart, address, payment select, shipping select, complete).
-The new concept would reduce amount of requests to the API and get rid of the order requirement.
+The new concept would reduce the number of requests to the API and get rid of the order requirement.

 ## Decision Drivers

-* User must be able to create, change and extend logic of completing order requirements
+* User must be able to create, change and extend the logic of completing order requirements
 * Solution may be generic (abstract) from implementation
 * Specification or Composite must be able to be passed via Dependency Injection

 ## Considered Options